jmj/jmj.github.com/_posts/2014-03-26-cobbler-and-windows.md

 *   Curl for windows

     To my knowledge, WinPE doesn't have any good way to get data via HTTP.
 Curl is an easy way to add that functionality.
 Note, be sure to use the version of curl that matches your architecture.
-This example targets AMD64, but the 32 compat layer will be be installed (to reduce image size).
+This example targets AMD64; the 32 bit compat layer will not be installed (to reduce image size).

 *   A working Cobbler instance.